jrsarath/SMD-Heatbed/README.md

 - Make the ramping time-based instead of per-timer-step
 - Add temperature logging and profile save/load

-**License**
-This project is intended to be open-source.
-If you want a permissive license, consider `MIT`.
-Add a `LICENSE` file when you pick the license.

 **Acknowledgements**
 - LVGL for the GUI stack
 - Elecrow and the PicoDVI community examples